rmn-ykimov/arrival/docs/Network_Interface_Switch.md

 **Test case steps:**

-1. Validate google dns address on compliance with "75.222.175.26" using `assert`.
+1. Validate host address on compliance with values from dictionary using `assert`.

 **Expected results:**